 Inclusion, diversity, and equality.
 What does it mean to you?
 In today’s age, people still struggle with what it means, how it works and why it is necessary.
 As the 2016 Oscars awards approach and the nominees have been announced, it is apparent that the Academy still struggles with what inclusion, diversity and equality mean.
 It is a difficult conversation to be had but a necessary one at that.

-For the second year in a row, the Academy has not nominated any black actors.
-With four acting categories, 20 slots each and the opportunity to recognize performers of color the Academy still failed to do so.
+For the second year in a row, the Academy has not nominated any African American actors.
+With four acting categories, 20 slots each, and the opportunity to recognize performers of color the Academy still failed to do so.
 Due to this reason, several celebrities such as Jada Pinkett Smith and director Spike Lee will not be attending the event.

 One of the biggest movies of 2015, Star Wars: The Force Awakens, was led by John Boyegs, who plays Finn.
 As the leading role in the movie, it was a great disappointment that he was not nominated for an Oscar.
 As an African American actor, there is outrage saying that he was not nominated due to his race.
 Femi Oguns, Boyega’s agent, has been speaking on behalf of Boyega about the lack of diversity in the industry.

 “These decision makers are normally white middle-class men who have not, in any way, invested an interest in trying to research, celebrate or understand other cultures,” Oguns told Newsbeat in an interview.
 “It’s reflected upon the world they live in, which is quite narrow-minded and not open to receiving other cultures for what they actually represent.”